intento/intento-api/README.md

 ```

 ### :lock: Bulk mode
 We provide a bulk fulfillment mode to translation an array of segments at once.
 The mode is activated by sending an array of strings to the `context.text` parameter.
-The bulk mode is supported for some of the providers.
+The bulk mode is supported for most of the providers.

 TBD